scragz/teevee/docs/architecture.md

 ### 2. The Shader (`jit.gl.pix`)

-The shader performs the "Unsafe" transforms that we removed from v6.
+The shader performs visual transforms that correspond to audio DSP operations.

 ```glsl
 // Concept Code for tv.core.genjit